bopjesvla/stylus-vertical-layout/README.md

 # v-layout

-Stylus mixin for vertical layouts with both fluid and fixed-height elements.
+Stylus mixin for vertical layouts with any number of fixed-height elements and an optional fluid element or gap.
 Employs absolute positioning, which, unlike calc-based grids, has been supported by Android for a while now.

 ## Usage